babylonhealth/ios-playbook/Interview/AutomationExercise.md

 As such, these are the main areas the team will focus our assessment of candidates on:

 - Technical expertise
    - Languages (Swift, Java) and platforms (iOS)
    - Frameworks (UI testing with XCTest)
    - Knowledge of software testing practises (Manual and Automated)
- - Automation Architectural design patterns (POM, Cucumber)
+   - Automation Architectural design patterns (Page Object Model, Cucumber)
    - Knowledge of iOS APIs
    - Knowledge of the development cycle
 - Interest in sharing one's knowledge
 - Interest in learning new knowledge
 - Interest in keeping oneself up to date